aardappel/lobster/docs/source/command_line_usage.md

     Useful if you’ve created something in Lobster that could use a bit more speed, for a shipping build.
 Not recommend to be used during development.

--   `--wasm` : compiles to WebAssembly file.
-Useful for shipping to a platform that supports WebAssembly, like the web.
-    See [implementation](implementation.html) on how to compile the resulting code.

 -   `--runtime-shipping` : Compile with asserts off.
 -   `--runtime-asserts` : Compile with asserts on (default)
 -   `--runtime-verbose` : Compile with asserts on + additional debug.